flutils/frontline-registry-cleaner/README.md

 git push -d origin v2.0.0.3-alpha1
 ```

+The build creates a [release](https://github.com/flutils/flcleaner), which contains MSI setup applications for x64 and x86 binaries, as well as zip files with the raw executable & DLL files inside.

-It's configured to build both x86 and x64 binaries.
-The code only runs on x86, so you can ignore x64.
+The code only runs in x86, so you can ignore x64 entirely.

-We're working on adding our code signing certificate when we release the HD version.
+We're working on integrating signing the various components that require it: -

+ - Setup
+ - SetupActions (creates a DLL for Setup)
+ - FrontlineGUI (main app)
+ - FLCleanEngine (cleaner engine DLL)

 ---